 Nsikan M. St. Martin wasn’t supposed to be working at the Delta Clinic of Baton Rouge, one of the sketchier abortion businesses in Louisiana.
-That was a condition of her continued employment at the Tech Action Clinic in Morgan City.
+That was said to be a condition of her former employment at the Teche Action Clinic in Morgan City.

 The Delta Clinic of Baton Rouge, Louisiana has long been known as a disreputable abortion facility.
 After all, was owned by Leon Brinkley, a close associate of convicted Philadelphia murderer/illegal abortionist Kermit Gosnell.
 At Brinkley’s recommendation, Gosnell had employed former Delta Clinic employee Eileen O’Neal, who posed illegally as a licensed physician (she wasn’t) at his House of Horrors abortion facility in West Philadelphia.
 [Read more about this connection.]